-- rely on you.
-Explore those relationships and how you depend on each other. - PRECARITY AND OPPORTUNITY.
+- PRECARITY AND OPPORTUNITY.
 Explore how you cope with the hardship of living hand-to-mouth.
 Show how you respond to the opportunities that come your way.

 - You can find your way in and out of anywhere

 - Self-healing body

 - Courtly diplomacy